db0/threativore/README.md

-# threagetarian
+# Threativore

-A Thrediverse bot to fight against spam and help with moderation
+A Fediverse/Threadiverse bot to fight against spam and help with moderation

+The name is a portmanteau of Threats + Vore.
+I.e. this is a tool that eats threats.

 # Setup

 * git clone
 * `python -m pip install -r requirements.txt`
 * Copy `.env_template` into `.env` and modify its contents according to the comments
+* `python run.py`

 # Use